agentlang-ai/agentlang-docs/docs/installation.md

 mkdir ~/fractl-models
 ```

-Our first Fractl model going to be very simple - it returns the message "hello, world".
+Our first Fractl model is going to be very simple - it returns the message "hello, world".
 It's overkill to use a
 modelling language like Fractl to write a hello-world app, but that's good enough to test our installation and to
 familiarize ourselves with the basic developer workflow.